 - Preheat oven and spray pan.
 Preheat oven to 350°F and spray a 9×13″ pan with non-stick spray.
 Set aside.

-- Poke top of cake, then pour milk mixture over top.
+- Poke holes, then pour milk mixture over top.
 Whisk together sweetened condensed milk, evaporated milk and 1/2 cup heavy cream.
-Once cake has slightly cooled, poke the top with a fork (about every inch or so).
+Once it has slightly cooled, poke the top with a fork (about every inch or so).
 Then pour the milk mixture evenly over the top of cake.

-- Refrigerate cake.
-Let cake chill in the fridge for at least one hour, or preferably overnight to allow milk to soak into the cake.
+- Refrigerate.
+Let chill in the fridge for at least one hour, or preferably overnight to allow milk to soak into the cake.

 For the frosting: